-All paintings are landscapes in that they are deposits of paint in varying strata across a picture plane.
-Upon a surface often thick with textures and collages, the nonobjective, abstract imagery of my paintings explore the colors of natural phenomena to create the semblance of geological formations applied across the landscape of the painting.
+All the paintings of “183 Views of Laurentia” are landscapes in that they are deposits of paint in varying strata across a picture plane.
+Upon a surface, often thick with textures and collages, the nonobjective abstract imagery of those paintings explore the colors of natural phenomena to create the semblance of geological formations applied across the surface [landscape] picture plane of the painting.

 I never make finished preliminary studies of where I want a painting to end before beginning.
-Other than assembling a few colors and tools close at hand to select from, I begin with an intense concentration upon the blank surface for a suggestion of what the painting wants me to do and how it wants me to do it.
-Then the “conversation” begins.
+Other than assembling various media colors and tools close at hand to select from, I begin with an intense concentration upon the blank surface for a suggestion of what the painting wants me to do next and how it wants me to do it.

 The non-objective, spontaneous immediacy of abstract expressionist methods are the visual language I choose for my “conversations” with my paintings.
-Each painting is about spontaneous responses to what develops within the boundaries of the painting, upon the landscapeness of the picture plane.
+Each painting is about spontaneous responses to what develops within the boundaries of the painting, upon the “landscapeness” of the picture plane.
 My gestures are forceful assaults mostly in direct contact with the painting surface.

-Each painting is as different as the subject matter of the conversation.
+Each painting is as different as the subject matter of the conversation inspired by music and memories.
 Every painting is an exciting, mysterious visual experience from the pure, intuitive essence of the creative process.
 I never know where each conversation will lead me.